Key takeaways

 Again, most individuals will not experience side effects while taking Repatha.
 Or, if they do, the side effects will go away fairly quickly, Huber emphasizes.
 “However, it is always important to know what to look out for,” he says.
 “For side effects that are difficult to tolerate or last longer than a few days, I would recommend discussing this with your prescribing doctor.”

-Here are some tips for treating any side effects that arise while taking Repatha.
+Here are some tips for managing side effects that may occur while taking Repatha.

 Injection site irritation